frank-email-sms/sendcloud-sms-go/README.md

 }
 ```

-Please note that you need to replace the placeholders (like `API_KEY`, `API_SECRET`, and `smslib`) with actual credentials and package names.
+Please note that you need to replace the placeholders (like `API_KEY`, `API_SECRET`, and `smsClient`) with actual credentials and package names.
 Also, the fields of the `SendSmsTemplateArgs` struct and the methods of the `SmsClient` may vary depending on the library you're using, so make sure to consult the documentation of the library you're working with for accurate usage.